Factbox: Trump administration departures, resignations and firings

 Rob Porter - The White House staff secretary resigned in February after accusations of domestic abuse from former wives.

-Omarosa Manigault Newman - Fired as assistant to the president in December, the former reality TV star later wrote a book, “Unhinged: An Insider’s Account of the Trump White House.”
+Omarosa Manigault Newman - The former reality TV star was fired as assistant to the president in December.

 Richard Cordray - The U.S. Consumer Financial Protection Bureau’s first director quit in November.